Identifying optimally cost-effective dynamic treatment regimes with a Q-learning approach: Discussion

 An important consideration in the design of cost-effectiveness analyses is in the selection of cost constraints.
-Whenever possible, choice of cost constraints should be guided by domain knowledge.
 In general, if too few cost constraints (and thus, too few candidate regimes) are selected, then we may be unable to approximate a true optimally cost-effective regime.
-If cost constraints which are too similar, then ICER may become unstable due to similar estimated effectiveness.
+If cost constraints are too similar, then ICER may become unstable due to similar estimated effectiveness.
+This consideration is further complicated by difficulties in quantifying uncertainty.
+Constrained estimation results in nonstandard asymptotic theory, and methods for performing inference have not yet been explored \citep{laber2018identifying}.
 Additionally, the modeling choice for Q-functions may influence estimated treatment rules.
 Flexible methods like SuperLearner may improve regime performance, but are also subject to variability across random seeds.
 For estimates of treatment effects, \cite{benkeser2020practical} propose combining estimates arising from different seeds.
 However, work is required to determine the best procedure for combining decision-list based rules.